‘The world’s too big’

-I hear the song and must admit it is so.
-Yet, being in Czech Republic feels like we’re getting away from the known.
-Our bicycles are detaching us from the comfort zone, although these parts of Europe are still easy to slide through.
+I hear the song of Ryan Montbleau and must admit it is so.
+Yet, being in Czech Republic feels like I am already getting away from the known.
+The bicycle is detaching me from the comfort zone, although these parts of Europe are still easy to slide through.
 Pleasantly easy…

 Entering the first big city in Czech Republic, Liberec and I catch myself thinking that I don’t like it.
 Not a bit.
 It has KFC, Mc.
 Donald, Zara, H&M, and while the city is in full swing there’s no sound to be heard.
 No stop lights, no police.
 It is as if everything goes automatic, without soul and grinning.
 I see skaters with full protection, cyclers in Lycra and people walking their dog in style.
 It is like I am back in Germany.
 I usually travel in a way that could be described as going back in time.
 But it is not fair of me to want Czech Republic being backward and old-fashioned.
 It is me who should change perspective.